 In addition to mandatory dismissal, the Title IX Coordinator (or designee) may dismiss the Formal Complaint or any allegations therein if: 1) the Complainant notifies the Title IX Coordinator in writing that they would like to withdraw the Formal Complaint or any allegation therein; 2) the Respondent is no longer enrolled or employed by the University; or 3) specific circumstances prevent the University from gathering sufficient evidence to reach a determination on the merits.

 The decision about whether to dismiss a Formal Complaint, in whole or in part, may be made at any time in the process and will be communicated to all parties in writing.
-Either party may appeal the decision to dismiss the Formal Complaint to the Director of the Office of Student Rights and Responsibilities (or a designee).
+Either party may appeal the decision to dismiss the Formal Complaint to the Director of the Community Standards (or a designee).

 Students participating in any University process for responding to a report or Formal Complaint of Prohibited Conduct may be advised by an advisor of their choice—including an attorney—throughout all phases of the process, including at interviews, other meetings, or hearings.
 Advisors have no standing in the process contemplated by these procedures, except to provide advice to their respective parties in a quiet, non-disruptive manner, and conduct questioning of other parties and witnesses at a hearing.
 Except for questioning during a hearing, advisors do not speak for their respective parties.
+Advisors may not object to questions posted by others at a hearing.
 Advisors must be respectful to parties, witnesses, and University administrators.
 Any advisor who fails to conform their behavior to these requirements or whose conduct interferes with the integrity and decorum of the process may be removed from the proceedings and barred from acting as an advisor in future University proceedings.
 In such circumstances the University will determine whether to proceed with the meeting at issue without the presence of the advisor.

 If a Complainant or Respondent does not have an advisor present at a live hearing (see the Formal Complaint process below for more information on live hearings), the University will provide an advisor free of charge to the party for the sole purpose of facilitating questioning on the party’s behalf of other parties and witnesses.